Reflecting on my good fortune in the comfortable co-working space of the Holiday Chiang Mai Guest House, Chiang Mai, Thailand.

 “No, you moron,” they were screaming, “it never went into the bag!!!”

-As my ride went tuk-tukking away, I was sensing real trouble.
+As my ride went tuk-tukking away, I sensed trouble.

-I searched my bag -- again, and again -- while maniacally checking my pockets; the wallet wasn’t there.
+I searched my bag -- again, and again -- while maniacally checking my pockets; no wallet.

 I went back to where I was dropped off.
 A young lady who I’d seen handing out brochures didn’t know anything about the wallet.
 She said I might try the market office and showed me where it was.
 It was good advice.